Service & Contact

 Frequently asked questions

 Physiotherapy for chronic conditions.
-The first twenty treatments will not be reimbursed, unless you have additional coverage for these.
 If your condition is included on the Borst list of chronic conditions, your basic health insurance will provide cover starting with the 21st treatment onwards.
+The first twenty treatments will not be reimbursed, unless you have supplementary coverage for these treatments.

 Covered by basic health insurance

-Reimbursement is covered under most additional insurance coverage.
+Reimbursement is covered under most supplementary insurance coverages.

+You may also file your reimbursement claim by post.
 To submit a hardcopy claim, please complete the English language claim form and attach your original invoice(s).
-Mail these to the physical address on the claim form.
+Make a copy of everything for your personal records and mail the originals to the physical address on the claim form.
 You will receive your reimbursement within 10 working days.

 Covered by basic health insurance